 Wat Phra Ram

-The Royal Chronicles of Ayutthaya contradict each other when specifying the date of foundation of this temple complex.
+The Royal Chronicles of Ayutthaya contradict each other when specifying the date of the foundation of this temple complex.
 Some attribute the year 1369, others claim it was in 1448 when King Boromtrailokanat took office.

 Like all important temples in Ayutthaya, the temple faces east.
 The large prang stands on a square base.
 Steep stairs lead from all sides to the entrances.
 In addition to the main east entrance to the cella inside, there are three false entrances.